Isaac’s Bride – The Sworn Oath (G-24-HBS)

 And said, Whose daughter art thou? tell me, I pray thee: is there room in thy father’s house for us to lodge in?

 After telling her name and family, the kind-hearted damsel hastened home to give notice of a stranger‘s arrival.
+Abraham’s servant has prayed that God would send a sign regarding the right woman to marry his master’s son, Isaac (Genesis 24:12–14).

-A bride for Isaac – part 5
+A Bride For Isaac – part 5

 When Rebekah names her father, the servant knows exactly who she is.
 She is the granddaughter of Abraham’s own brother Nahor.
 This is better even than the servant had hoped.
 He knows now that the Lord has led him to the exact young lady intended for Isaac.